oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 redefined, nor can the "extending" container define a child with the same name as a child of a different kind in a "base" container.

-Note: services should not introduce cycles by extending entity containers.
+Note: services SHOULD NOT introduce cycles by extending entity containers.
 Clients should be prepared to process cycles introduced by extending entity containers.